Last Updated: November 19th, 2021

 Any claims brought under or in connection with this DPA shall be subject to the terms and conditions of the Agreement.

 This DPA will be governed by and construed in accordance with the governing law and venue provisions in the Agreement, unless required otherwise by Applicable Data Protection Laws.

 DATA PROCESSING/TRANSFER DESCRIPTION

 ANNEX 1(A): LIST OF PARTIES

-Name of the data importer: The entity identified as "Customer" in the Agreement and this DPA.
+Name of the data exporter: The entity identified as "Customer" in the Agreement and this DPA.

 Activities relevant to the data transferred: The activities specified in the DPA.

 Role (Controller/Processor): Controller (for Module 2) or Processor (For Module 3).